Cycas pectinata: Conservation efforts

-In Northeast India, two conservation program are going on for the conservation of Cycas pectinata populations in the state of Assam and Manipur.
-In 2014, Yendang: The Living Fossil, a cycad conservation program involving indigenous tribes and state forest department started in one of the cycad localities of Manipur (Yendang is local name of Cycas pectinata in Manipur).
+In Northeast India, two conservation programs are in place for the conservation of Cycas pectinata populations in the state of Assam and Manipur.
+In 2014, Yendang: The Living Fossil, a cycad conservation program involving indigenous tribes and state forest department started in one of the cycad localities of Manipur (Yendang is the local name of Cycas pectinata in Manipur).

-From 2015 onwards, Cycadologists and cycad lovers are organising Cycad Volleyball Tournament in Manipur to create awareness among the locals and to encourage youths in safeguarding the cycad populations.
+From 2015 onwards, cycadologists and cycad lovers have organised the Cycad Volleyball Tournament in Manipur to create awareness among the locals and to lead youth to take part in protecting the cycad populations.